johnosbb/Artificial-intelligence/IOT/markdown/preventative_maintenance_analytics.md

 Identifying outliers in our data is very important as they represent bad sensor placement, or a number of other issues.
 We can view outliers by looking at values that fall more than three standard deviations from the mean of our data.

+### Identifying and Removing Noise in Data

+In the context of feature data, "noise" typically refers to random variations or fluctuations in the data that are not attributed to the underlying patterns or relationships of interest.
+Noise can arise from various sources, including measurement errors, data collection artifacts, or inherent variability in the system being observed.

+When we plot graphs to show the noise in feature data, we are often looking for patterns or irregularities in the data that are not part of the expected trends or relationships.
+There are a number of ways to interpret noise in feature data graphs:

+#### Irregular Peaks or Valleys

+If we observe irregular peaks or valleys in the data that do not align with the expected patterns, these could be indicative of noise.

+#### Sudden Jumps or Drops

+Abrupt and unexpected changes in the data that do not follow the overall trend might be considered noise.
+Such variations can be indicative of measurement errors or external factors influencing the data.

+#### High-Frequency Fluctuations

+High-frequency oscillations or fluctuations that are not part of the underlying signal may be considered noise.
+These can be particularly relevant in time-series data.

+#### Outliers

+Outliers, which are data points significantly different from the rest of the dataset, are a common form of noise.
+Identifying and understanding the cause of outliers can provide insights into the data quality.

+#### Inconsistencies Across Features

+If noise appears consistently across multiple features, it might be an indication of systematic errors or issues in the data collection process.

+#### Visual Inspection

+A visual inspection of the graphs can reveal unexpected patterns or irregularities that may be indicative of noise.
+Look for patterns that don't align with the overall structure of the data.

 ## Strategies for Predictive Maintenance